 Breaks in the Workday

-You will find that many people check their Instagram during their work breaks, particularly at lunchtime.
+You will find that some people check their Instagram during their work breaks, particularly at lunchtime.

 Similarly, people’s interest in their work flags in the late afternoon and quite a few turn their attention to Instagram instead.